Ailing health system in spotlight at OR Tambo NHI public hearing

 “Some of them are saying we don’t have to wait for NHI to kick in, but the Department of Health needs to first attend to and improve the current health care system and infrastructure before the NHI Bill is passed into law,” he said.

-Dhlomo also shut down the rumours that analysis of comments on the Bill will be outsourced to a private company.
+Dhlomo also said he is not aware of any decision to outsource the work on the public submissions received .
 “I’m not aware of any outsourcing.
 What I know is that MPs will sit down and consider the recommendations then submit our report to the Speaker so it can go to the House and be passed.”

-After the Bill has been processed by both Houses of Parliament it will go to the President to be signed into law.
-Then by 2026 it will be fully implemented,” said Dhlomo.
+After the Bill has been processed by both Houses of Parliament it will go to the President to be signed into law, he said.
+Dhlomo estimated this to be before end of 2020 and said by 2026 it (the Bill) will be fully implemented.
+“The Bill will be implemented step by step and is expected to be fully implemented by 2026.”

 The OR Tambo region hearing was attended by local councillors, doctors, religious groups, health workers, regular community members and representatives from civil society.